cubexch/gitbook/generated/ws-api/websocket-trade-api.md

   = 0.06300 BTC / ETH
 ```
 #### Important Note about Fill Price
+The above example applies to the quantities expected at the limit price,
+but the order might be filled at a different, better price.

 When orders are filled in a market enabled for implied matching,
 **the price may not reflect the exact ratio between the base and quote asset transacted**.